twpayne/chezmoi/docs/REFERENCE.md

 | `umask`                 | int      | *from system*             | Umask                                               |
 | `vault.command`         | string   | `vault`                   | Vault CLI command                                   |
 | `verbose`               | bool     | `false`                   | Verbose mode                                        |

-In addition, a number of secret manager integrations add configuration variables.
-These are documented in the secret manager section.

 ## Source state attributes